 I’m a statistic.
-Yes, I’m part of the cohort of one in six New Zealand adults who have been diagnosed with a mental disorder at some time in their lives.
+Yes, I’m part of the cohort of one in five New Zealand adults who have been diagnosed with a mental disorder at some time in their lives.

 Why am I sharing this on my business page?